-There were massive structural changes in China between 1952 and 1995.
+There were massive structural changes in China between 1952 and 2003.
 Agricultural output and employment grew much more slowly than the rest of the economy.
-Agriculture's share of GDP fell from 59 to 23 per cent, and its share of employment fell from 83 to 53 per cent.
-The most dynamic sector was industry whose share of GDP rose more than fourfold from 11.6 to nearly 47 per cent.
-There was little net change in the service share of GDP over the whole period, but its employment share grew substantially.
+Agriculture's share of GDP fell from 60 to 16 per cent and its share of employment fell from 83 to 51 per cent.
+The most dynamic sector was industry whose share of GDP rose from 8 to 52 per cent.
+There was a small decline in the service share of GDP over the whole period, but its employment share grew substantially (see Table 3.2).